mg878/Iran_WeeklyMortality/README.md

 `cumulative_deaths_perProvince.csv`: total excess deaths per province per age group during the pandemic period (up to week 26 in year 1400 solar hijri) using our standard and conservative estimates.

+`age_distribution_perProvince.xlsx`: population size per age-group per 1,000 persons in each province from year 1398 to 1400 in solar hijri calendar.

 `raw data.zip`: includes the observed weekly all-cause mortality data from NOCR since the first week in 1394 solar hijri to week 26 in 1400 solar hijri.